-Prerequisite: Art 201 and Art 501 with grades of a C or better at the conclusion of the class.
+Prerequisite: ART 201 and ART 501 with grades of a C or better.

 This course is an introduction to the design, production and concept formulation of contemporary illustration.
 Through a series of projects, various mediums are explored, as well as the symbolic interpretation and translation of written material into visual form.